Prostate and urinary incontinence

 It surrounds the urethra, the tube through which urine flows.

 After the age of about 40, the prostate tends to get bigger.
 In some cases it gets too big: you may hear this described as hypertrophy, adenoma or hyperplasia of the prostate.

 It will then compress the urethra or put pressure on the bladder and affect the process of urination.
 Surgery is then required to restore the urinary system’s proper function.

-- Symptoms that you should ask your doctor about:
+symptoms you should ask your doctor about

 - increasingly frequent and urgent need to urinate